toenuff/flancy/README.md

     }
 )
 ```

+One thing to note:  Because of the way that Nancy works, I cannot create new custom types on subsequent New-Flancy requests.
+This means that in order to make a change to your service, you'll need to restart your PowerShell session.
+Another option is to start them in jobs in order to get clean sessions without restarting.

 # What's Next
 A ton - I know there's a ton of bugs and things to think about.
 Start logging issues and feel free to contribute (including writing tests) via pull request.
 I have to figure out ways to handle posts, puts, deal with aut, etc.